WDI-SEA/notes/02-js-jquery/js-inheritance/01readme.md

 ##Objectives

 * Use prototypal inheritance to group shared properties even further
-* Understand the process of calling parent classes from a constructor.
 * Utilize various JavaScript methods in combination with prototypal inheritance.
+* Demonstrate ability to call parent classes from a constructor
 * Explore the next generation of inheritance in JavaScript using ES6 classes.

 ## Review